judeah666/monochrome-streamer/README.md

 ## What this version does

+- Streams music files from your server
 - Scans a local folder on your server for audio files
-- Streams those files in the browser with HTTP range support
-- Reads embedded tags for track title, album, artist, track number, duration, and embedded cover art when `music-metadata` is installed
+- Reads embedded tags for track title, album, artist, track number, duration, and embedded cover art
 - Detects album art from sidecar images like `cover.jpg`, `folder.jpg`, or `front.png`
-- Lets you edit local album metadata overrides from an album tag editor window
 - Saves synced lyrics as `.lrc` files beside your music files
-- Uses Font Awesome icons throughout the app
 - Searches MusicBrainz and Cover Art Archive for album metadata, track lists, and cover art
-- Shows artist pages with manual artist metadata first, then an online Wikipedia fallback when reachable
 - Lets you add or edit artist images and artist info from the artist page
 - Groups music by folder structure:
   - `Artist/Album/01 - Track.mp3`